 For honest and ethical appraisals, count on Nancy J. Shilling Real Estate Appraisals

-Appraising is generally a long term career.
-The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be called a profession rather than a trade.
-As with any profession we are bound by an ethical code.
+We consider our our business a profession.
+Requirements to become a licensed appraiser have increased more than ever before.
+So it goes without question these days that real estate appraisal can definitely be dubbed a profession rather than a trade.
+As with any profession we have a strict ethical code.

-We have many responsibilities as appraisers but our chief duty is to our clients.
-Typically, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
+As appraisers our primary responsibility is to his or her client.
+Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
 Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you desire to obtain a copy of an appraisal report, you should obtain it from your lender.
-Other responsibilities also include, numerical accuracy depending on the assignment parameters, acquiring and maintaining an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
-Here at Nancy J. Shilling Real Estate Appraisals, we take these ethical responsibilities very seriously.
+As a a homeowner, if you would like to review an appraisal report, you normally have to obtain it through your lender.
+Other responsibilities also include, numerical accuracy depending on the scope of the assignment, acquiring and sustaining an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Maintaining high ethics and client confidentiality is just normal course of business for us at Nancy J. Shilling Real Estate Appraisals.

-Nancy J. Shilling Real Estate Appraisals has worked hard for its track record for producing competent and ethically superior appraisals.
-To learn more Contact us
+Nancy J. Shilling Real Estate Appraisals has worked hard for its reputation for providing appraisals with the highest of ethics.
+Contact us today to learn more.

-Appraisers will frequently be obligated to consider the interests of third parties, such as homeowners, both sellers and buyers, or others.
-Generally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary responsibility is limited to those parties who the appraiser knows, based on the scope of work or other things in the framework of the order.
+Appraisers will sometimes need to consider the interests of third parties, including homeowners, both sellers and buyers, or others.
+Those third parties normally are listed in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.

-There are also ethical rules that have nothing to do with whom we share information.
-For example, appraisers must backup their work files for at least five years - at Nancy J. Shilling Real Estate Appraisals you can rest assured that we stick to that rule.
+Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must backup their work files for a minimum of five years - at Nancy J. Shilling Real Estate Appraisals you can rest assured that we adhere to that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be confident we are going above and beyond to provide an unbiased determination of the home or property value.